gummidot/VRCWorldDrop/README.md

 ### Avatar Scaling

-The default prefabs do not scale with your avatar, and always remain the same size.
-If you want objects to scale with your avatar when adjusting avatar height in-game, use the **Scaled** prefabs.
+The default prefabs do not scale with your avatar.
+If you want objects to scale when adjusting avatar height in-game, use the **Scaled** prefabs.

 ### Performance Stats